kalfheim/critical-css/README.md

 If no argument is passed, the current route will be used, however, I highly recommend always passing a specific route.

-And of course, make sure to asynchronously load the full CSS for the page using something like loadCss (https://github.com/filamentgroup/loadCSS).
+And of course, make sure to asynchronously load the full CSS for the page using something like loadCSS (https://github.com/filamentgroup/loadCSS).

 Full example (using Elixir to generate the URL for the CSS file, which or course is optional):